mjordan/islandora_workbench_docs/docs/optimizing_your_use_of_workbench.md

 Islandora Workbench is under active development, both in terms of bug fixes and new features.
 It's good practice to [update your copy of Workbench](/islandora_workbench_docs/installation/#updating-islandora-workbench) every couple of weeks.

+During `--check`, Workbench automatically checks to see if it is up to date, and logs the results.
+If you want to turn this off, include `check_for_workbench_updates: false` in your configuration file.

 ## Protect user credentials in your config files

 Workbench requires the credentials of a Drupal user.
 You should consult with your local IT group to determine [which option](https://mjordan.github.io/islandora_workbench_docs/installation/#password-management) for managing the password of this user is their preference.
 You don't want Islandora Workbench to become a security vulnerability.